AnanthaRajuC/Spring-Boot-Application-Template/README.md

 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See [LICENSE.md](/LICENSE.md) for more information.

 ## FOSSA third-party code, license compliance and vulnerabilities